-ED-3360.
-Issues and Counseling for Youth-3 semester hours
+ED-3360 Issues and Counseling for Youth-3 semester hours

 This is an examination of research related to issues facing youth (elementary-age children through older adolescents) today.
 Special attention is given to the implications of this research for counseling and communicating with youth.
 Students develop a counseling philosophy that integrates biblical principles and contemporary counseling techniques for work among children and adolescents.
-Prerequisite: ED-2220 Human Development or ED-2222 Adolescent Psychology.
+Prerequisites: ED-2210 Faith and Learning: An Integrative Study, and GSU-2210 Introduction to Psychology, ED-2220 Human Development, or ED-2222 Adolescent Psychology.
 Course offered every semester.

-ED-3362.
-Youth Discipleship and Leadership-3 semester hours
+ED-3362 Youth Discipleship and Leadership-3 semester hours

-This is designed to meet the growing need for qualified youth leadership.
+This course is designed to meet the growing need for qualified youth leadership.
 A biblical philosophy of leadership and discipleship is foundational to the course.
 The class will investigate team leadership recruitment, development, positioning, and dynamics.
 Students develop a personal philosophy of leadership in youth ministry.
 The definition and application of relevant, biblical spiritual formation within various adolescent settings are key to the course.
-Students will be responsible for developing a plan for intentional discipleship within the environment of youth ministry.
-Course offered every spring semester.
+Students will be responsible for developing a plan for intentional discipleship within the environment of youth ministry as well as the writing of small group curriculum for adolescent audiences.
+Course offered spring semester.

-ED-3363/MI-3363.
-Urban Youth Ministry-3 semester hours
+ED-3363/MI-3363 Urban Youth Ministry-3 semester hours